Shall a Part-147 approved organisation have a mandatory occurrence reporting system according to Regulation (EU) No 376/2014?

 Is it possible to grant a Part-147 approval to an organisation applying only for basic knowledge training?

 Yes, in such case Form 148 shall be used as template for the Certificate of Recognition, which specifies “Basic training course” or “Basic examination”.
-In the particular case where all modules are not conducted, (see next questions) the certificate shall state only “Basic examination” and the modules conducted be mentioned on the certificate including the date(s) of the examination(s).
+In the particular case where all modules are not conducted, the certificate shall state only “Basic training course” and the modules conducted be mentioned on the certificate including the date(s) of the training module(s).

 Part-147 approved organisations have the privilege to carry out basic examinations on behalf of the competent authority.
 Does this imply that the said authority has to supply or approve examination questions?

 No, the competent authority does not have to supply examination questions.
 However, as part of the oversight, the authority must sample check and review the organisations' question data bank and the examination process.

 Is it possible to perform aircraft type training in two different organisations?
 Can I do my practical portion of the type training in a Part-145 organisation?